AIHA University Webinar: Workplace Violence Primer and Update for the IH

 Dr. Thomas Fuller, ScD, CIH, CSP, MSPH, MBA, FAIHA

 Dr. Thomas Fuller, ScD, CIH, CSP, MSPH, MBA, FAIHA has over 40 years of experience in occupational safety, industrial hygiene, environmental management, public health, healthcare, nuclear power plants, labor organizations, biopharmaceutical labs, manufacturing, and universities.
-Dr. Fuller became interested in workplace violence while working for the Massachusetts Nurses Association on cases where member nurses were injured by patients, but employers were not reporting resulting lost workdays on OSHA injury reports because they did not consider a broken nose or arm by a patient in the psychiatric ward as a workplace injury.
+Dr. Fuller became interested in workplace violence while working for the Massachusetts Nurses Association on cases where patients injured member nurses.
+Still, employers were not reporting resulting lost workdays on OSHA injury reports because they did not consider a broken nose or arm by a patient in the psychiatric ward as a workplace injury.
 Dr. Fuller has worked on community outreach programs with local law enforcement agencies to help businesses better understand their roles in worker safety.
 He has taught Professional Development Courses on workplace violence at AIHce EXP and has been a member of AIHA since 2002.
 In addition to writing the Workplace Violence Primer and Guideline for Industrial Hygienists, Dr. Fuller has written on international travel security and safety.